Is Christmas 2020 Cancelled?

 - Suggests that hosts seat household members together.

-- Suggests that people who travel should limit the number of ‘outside the home activities’ two weeks prior to Thanksgiving.
+- Suggests that people who travel should limit the number of ‘outside the home activities’ two weeks prior to the holiday.

-- Chicago, however, issued a stay at home order effective Thursday, November 12th, and extends throughout Thanksgiving.
+- Chicago, however, issued a stay at home order effective Thursday, November 12th.

 - Suggests that people wear a mask around people who don’t live with you.